 NOTE: The level and scope of the following knowledge and abilities are related to duties listed under the “Examples of Duties” section of this specification.

-· Principles and practices of mechanical, electrical and industrial engineering.
+• Principles and practices of electrical and mechanical engineering.

 CLASS SPEC HISTORY